I have a confession to make…

 As much as you’ve heard it said, it’s still undeniably true – form follows function.
 So make sure you know the function of your design.
 Knowing that you’ll be able to more easily come to a form that works.
 You’ll have a better sense of what belongs in the design and what doesn’t.

 A splash page, for example, that’s designed to only collect emails in the run-up to a launch probably doesn’t need a carousel with images.
 When we had our initial sign-up period – we didn’t use items that complicated our initial website.
 Rather, we tailored the form of the site to its function – which was getting people’s emails.
+These great design examples also utilized this rule to increase conversion rates and improve user experience.

 17. Keep it simple